Financial repression: Mechanism

 These measures allow governments to issue debt at lower interest rates.
 A low nominal interest rate can reduce debt servicing costs, while negative real interest rates erodes the real value of government debt.
 Thus, financial repression is most successful in liquidating debts when accompanied by inflation and can be considered a form of taxation, or alternatively a form of debasement.

-The size of the financial repression tax was computed for 24 emerging markets from 1974 to 1987.
-The results showed that financial repression exceeded 2% of GDP for seven countries, and greater than 3% for five countries.
+A 1993 study estimated the size of the financial repression tax for 24 emerging markets from 1974 to 1987.
+The results found that financial repression exceeded 2% of GDP for seven countries, and greater than 3% for five countries.
 For five countries (India, Mexico, Pakistan, Sri Lanka, and Zimbabwe) it represented approximately 20% of tax revenue.
-In the case of Mexico financial repression was 6% of GDP, or 40% of tax revenue.
+In the case of Mexico financial repression was estimated at 6% of GDP, or 40% of tax revenue.

 Financial repression is categorized as "macroprudential regulation"—i.e., government efforts to "ensure the health of an entire financial system.

 Examples

 After World War II

-Financial repression "played an important role in reducing debt-to-GDP ratios after World War II" by keeping real interest rates for government debt below 1% for two-thirds of the time between 1945 and 1980, the United States was able to "inflate away" the large debt (122% of GDP) left over from the Great Depression and World War II.
+Financial repression "played an important role in reducing debt-to-GDP ratios after World War II."
+By keeping real interest rates for government debt below 1% for two-thirds of the time between 1945 and 1980, the United States was able to "inflate away" the large debt (122% of GDP) left over from the Great Depression and World War II.
 In the UK, government debt declined from 216% of GDP in 1945 to 138% ten years later in 1955.

+In the case of Japan, research suggests that financial repression can last for decades.

 China

 China's economic growth has been attributed to financial repression thanks to "low returns on savings and the cheap loans that it makes possible".
 This has allowed China to rely on savings-financed investments for economic growth.
-However, because low returns also dampens consumer spending, household expenditures account for "a smaller share of GDP in China than in any other major economy".
+However, because low returns also dampen consumer spending, household expenditures account for "a smaller share of GDP in China than in any other major economy".
 However, as of December 2014, the People’s Bank of China "started to undo decades of financial repression" and the government now allows Chinese savers to collect up to a 3.3% return on one-year deposits.
 At China's 1.6% inflation rate, this is a "high real-interest rate compared to other major economies".